Sun was shining

 Next stop on the tour was the Spegazzini Glacier which is over 100 m high.
 Cruising in front of this big wall of ice felt like being really close to the glacier.
 But the boat still was 300 m away from it.

-After that we finally sailed to the Perito Moreno Glacier – 60 m high (above water) and 4 km wide.
+Glacier – 60 m high (above water) and 4 km wide.
 Quite impressive.
 Again, it was difficult to appreciate the dimensions without anything to compare.

 We stayed close to the glacier for quite a while.
 I saw a few smaller pieces of ice breaking off but didn't see a big chunk falling off.